UPDATE 6/1/20: All our offices are back open for all procedures.

-- Increasing the frequency of our sanitation practices in all areas of our offices including continuous wiping down of areas that have patient contact such as waiting rooms, chairs, counters, and door handles.
+- Increasing the frequency of our sanitation practices in all areas of our offices including continuous wiping down of patient and employee areas such as waiting rooms, chairs, counters, and door handles.

 - We are asking all patients the following pre-screening questions:

-- Do you or have you had a fever in the last 14 days?
+- Do you have a fever or above normal temperature?

 - Have you been in direct contact with anyone confirmed to have COVID-19?

 - Have you been tested for COVID-19 and are awaiting results?